 The area is important for tourism, as well as employment in agriculture and forestry.
-167 There are three Special Areas of Conservation in this area: The River Wye; Wye Valley Woodlands and the Wye Valley and Forest of Dean Bat Sites.
+There are three Special Areas of Conservation in this area: The River Wye; Wye Valley Woodlands and the Wye Valley and Forest of Dean Bat Sites.
 It also has Monmouthshire's only two National Nature reserves.
-168
+The River Wye; Wye Valley Woodlands and the Wye Valley and Forest of Dean Bat Sites.
+It also has Monmouthshire's only two National Nature reserves.

 Tree disease is a significant threat that could fragment some of the well-connected woodlands of the Wye Valley.
-169 Surveys have identified approximately 300,000 newly infected Larch trees, covering 270 hectares of the forest.
-170
+Surveys have identified approximately 300,000 newly infected Larch trees, covering 270 hectares of the forest.

 The Wye Valley, and its importance for tourism, has been covered in the section in Chepstow and the Lower Wye.
 Monmouth and the surrounding area has 603km of public rights of way.
-However, although Monmouth town is reasonably well served some of the rural wards in this area have no accessible green space, and some villages and rural communities are lacking in provision for outdoor sports.171
+However, although Monmouth town is reasonably well served some of the rural wards in this area have no accessible green space, and some villages and rural communities are lacking in provision for outdoor sports.

 Urban tree cover in Monmouth town is 17.5%, higher than most other Monmouthshire towns.
 However, 5 hectares were lost between 2009-13 resulting in loss of benefits to health and wellbeing, absorption of pollution, biodiversity, and reduction in surface water run-off.
-172
+178

 The meeting of the rivers Monnow, Trothy and Wye at Monmouth means that the town is at particularly high flood risk.
 Although flood defences mean that much of the town has some protection, there have been significant and devastating floods in recent years.
 The village of Skenfrith was also badly affected by flooding in both October 2019 and February 2020.
 Transition Monmouth has managed a project to assess the potential for natural flood management solutions around Monmouth.
+The state of the st

 Monmouth has a very active voluntary sector working on sustainability, including Transition Monmouth.
-Monmouth Town Council established the Action on Climate Emergency, or ACE Monmouth group, which has been proactive in organising work to protect green spaces, encourage active travel and the Monmouth Climate Futures Festival.176
+Monmouth Town Council established the Action on Climate Emergency, or ACE Monmouth group, which has been proactive in organising work to protect green spaces, encourage active travel and the Monmouth Climate Futures Festival.

 Water quality in this area varies.
 The River Monnow is of good quality, whereas the Trothy is only moderate quality, probably due to the impact of agriculture.
 The Wye is currently threatened by nitrate and phosphate pollution.
-A small area of Trellech is designated as a Nitrate Vulnerable Zone, as is a small section crossing the border adjacent to Monmouth.
+A small area of Trellech is particularly vulnerable to nitrates, as is a small section crossing the border adjacent to Monmouth.
 Although there are no Air Quality Management Zones in Monmouth and the surrounding area, there are some concerns about nitrogen dioxide emissions caused by traffic on the A40 in Monmouth.

 House prices in this area are high, with four wards among the ten most expensive in the county.
 However, two wards are among the ten least expensive including Overmonnow which is in the 30% most deprived LSOAs in Wales.
 This demonstrates the disparities within Monmouthshire, with the more affluent wards having the potential to mask those that are more deprived.
-179
+185

 In 2020, 15.4% of all units within Monmouth's central shopping area were vacant following a rise in 2019.
 This might, in part, reflect the impact of the Covid-19 pandemic on the high street, particularly with the loss of some national chains from Monmouth.
-181
+187